BrendanMontalvo/BrendanMontalvo/about/index.md

   order: 3
 ---

-I am a person that writes stuff.
+I am Brendan Montalvo, a junior front-end developer.
+I'll be using this site to catalog my journey learning HTML, CSS, JS, Node, React, and Eleventy.